Lebanese banks re-open, customers encounter curbs on some transfers

 Hariri’s resignation met the demands of protesters, who were demonstrating against politicians they accused of rampant corruption

-On Thursday night, President Michel Aoun signaled support for the formation of a government of technocrats, suggesting room for compromise toward setting up a new administration that could enact badly needed reforms.
+On Thursday night, President Michel Aoun signalled support for the formation of a government of technocrats, suggesting room for compromise towards setting up a new administration that could enact badly needed reforms.

 Reporting by Eric Knect, Imad Creidi, Ellen Francis, Samia Nakhoul, Issam Abdallah; writing by Tom Perry; editing by Christian Schmollinger, Larry King